 Concerns regarding quality of care may be escalated to the Local Care Quality Commission Team Manager by the Healthwatch Cambridgeshire and Peterborough's Adult Safeguarding Lead.

 11. FURTHER INFORMATION

-The Cambridgeshire and Peterborough Safeguarding Adults Board website has a range of supporting information:
+The Cambridgeshire and Peterborough Safeguarding Adults Board website has further advice and guidance: